 - Long-term high stress – Big reduction in the stress threshold.

 - Exhaustion – “Everyday stresses” now exceed the stress threshold, so it is unable to recover as easily.

 So what can we do?
 We have to be realistic – there will always be some stress on the body, and some stresses are not easily removed.
 This is okay as long as we stay safely below the threshold.
 The trick is to identify stressors that can be removed or reduced and work on those.
 Chiropractic treatment is very effective at both reducing the stress on the nervous system and increasing the stress threshold, but making changes to your lifestyle is just as important.

 Looking for other stresses you can reduce will help you stay below the threshold so that your nervous system can recover more easily.
 Once you’re safely below your threshold, we can work to increase the threshold itself: for example, specific exercise can help strengthen joints and muscles to improve their ability to adapt to stress in the future.
 It can also help you plan for the future – if a stressful event is on the horizon, you can prepare by removing other stressors beforehand.
-If you have a busy month at work approaching, taking time to catch up on sleep, eating well and a little exercise will improve your ability to cope with it.
+If you have a busy month at work approaching, taking time to prioritize sleep, eating well, and doing a little exercise will improve your ability to cope with it.